Islands in Kaluza-Klein black holes: Introduction

 should be

 Unlike the (non-extremal) RN black holes that possess two event horizons, spherically symmetric KK black holes have only one event horizon due to the emergence of the non-trivial scalar field \cite{Cai:2020wrp}.
 In fact, KK black holes can recover Schwarzschild spacetime in the limit of vanishing charge.
 Thus it is interesting to investigate the impact of the charge on the island compared with the Schwarzschild black holes \cite{Hashimoto:2020cas}.

 In this paper, we consider an eternal KK black hole in equilibrium to a bath of CFT.
-The eternal black hole is in a thermofield double state (TFD), where the introduced thermofield double(left wedge) purifies the Hartle-Hawking state of the right wedge \cite{Israel:1976ur,Maldacena:2001kr,Hartle:1976tp}.
+The eternal black hole is in a Hartle-Hawking state that is a thermofield double state (TFD), where the introduced thermofield double (left wedge) purifies the state of the right wedge \cite{Israel:1976ur,Maldacena:2001kr,Hartle:1976tp}.
 The emission of Hawking radiation balances the absorption of the black hole from the bath, so the total energy of the black hole is invariant under time evolution.
 We also assume that $Q$ remains constant.
 On the contrary, the entanglement entropy between outside Hawking modes and the black hole grows with time without a bound owing to the continuing exchange of particles.
 We shall see this problem is resolved by island proposal and accordingly the Page curve is reproduced.
-Besides, the greybody factor and the Schwinger effect are not in consideration.
+For a distant observer, only s-wave part contributes to our calculation of von Neumann entropy of Hawking radiation.
+This allows us to use a 2D CFT to effectively describe the system.
+Besides, the greybody factor and the Schwinger effect are not considered.
 The information paradox for certain eternal black holes was discussed in \cite{Almheiri:2019yqk,Hashimoto:2020cas,Wang:2021woy,Almheiri:2019qdq,Karananas:2020fwx,Maldacena:2001kr,Kim:2021gzd}.

 This paper is arranged as follows.
 In Sec. \ref{sec:KKBH}, we introduce the basics of KK black holes.
-In Sec. \ref{sec:entropy}, we evaluate the entanglement entropy of Hawking radiation from KK black holes in cases of no island and of one island in both early times and late times.
+In Sec. \ref{sec:entropy}, we evaluate the entanglement entropy of Hawking radiation from KK black holes in cases of no island and of one island.
 In Sec. \ref{sec:DdimKKBH}, the generalization to higher dimensional KK black holes is presented.
 In Sec. \ref{sec:page_scrambling}, we discuss the Page time and scrambling time of KK black holes.
 And finally we discuss and conclude this paper.